Pernilla-Strandberg/nano-reef-tank-creators-guide/README.md

 ### Content

 - The text for the Home page was mostly written by myself and from my experiences
-- Instructions on animating icons on button was taken from W3C shools  [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons on the page is from [Font Awesome](https://fontawesome.com/)

 ### Media